chapter meeting

 Free to attend and open to the public!

-Join the Lakeland Audubon Society at its February 2026 chapter meeting.
-This meeting will feature a guest speaker (James Marshall) who will give a talk about invasive shrubs and the role that migratory birds play in their distribution.
+Join the Lakeland Audubon Society at its March 2026 chapter meeting.
+This meeting will feature a guest speaker (Carolyn Lueck) who will talk about the film she produced: Sharing Our Shore and the Return of the Piping Plover to Waukegan Shores.
+After an introduction and some background information, we will show the film.

 Bird Walks at Big Foot